-For 2020, our executive officers were compensated consistent with the design of the programs approved by the Board of Directors in 2020.
-Specifically, they received annual base salaries and were eligible to receive a discretionary annual bonus up to a maximum percentage of their base salaries, based on the achievement of specific company and individual performance goals; a maximum of 35% of base salary for the CEO and 30% of base salary for the remaining executive officers, respectively.
+For 2021, our executive officers were compensated consistent with the design of the programs approved by the Board of Directors in 2021.
+Specifically, they received annual base salaries and were eligible to receive a discretionary annual bonus up to a maximum percentage of their base salaries, based on the achievement of specific company and individual performance goals: a maximum of 35% of base salary for the CEO and 30% of base salary for the remaining executive officers, respectively.
 The CEO's performance bonus structure includes an opportunity for earning up to an additional 15% of base salary for achieving "stretch goals."
 As part of its evaluation process, the Compensation Committee surveys the entire Board annually concerning the CEO's performance along with the performance of the Company.
-The Summary Compensation Table on page 32 provides a summary of compensation for the Chief Executive Officer as well as the next two highly compensated executive officers for 2020 and 2019.
+The Summary Compensation Table on page 33 provides a summary of compensation for the Chief Executive Officer as well as the next two highly compensated executive officers for 2021 and 2020.

 The Executive Discretionary Performance Bonus Program, including a long-term incentive component, was approved by the Board of Directors on March 20, 2017.
-The former profit sharing, and individual bonus programs were replaced with a single, discretionary, performance bonus program.
-Similar to the profit-sharing program, the criteria for measuring performance includes key components of insurance company operations.
+The criteria for measuring performance include key components of insurance company operations.
 Company and individual goals are combined, with heavier weighting on Company goals.
-Two bonus levels were established: CEO and Vice President.
+Two bonus levels have been established: CEO and Vice President.
 Company and individual goals are set annually, with consideration of current market conditions.
-Performance measures and thresholds are reviewed annually to ensure consistency with the business plan.
+Performance measures and thresholds are reviewed annually to ensure consistency with the Company's business plan.

-This report provides an overview of our 2020 executive compensation program.
+This report provides an overview of our 2021 executive program.

-WHAT GUIDES OUR NEW EXECUTIVE COMPENSATION PROGRAM
+OUR EXECUTIVE COMPENSATION PROGRAM

-The following summarizes the guidelines, decision-making process, and structure of our executive compensation program effective January 1, 2020.
+The following summarizes the guidelines, decision-making process, and structure of our executive compensation program effective January 1, 2021.